 Global Business Fellows

 The Global Business Fellows (GBF) program is a cohort-based initiative designed for McDonough students interested in expanding their understanding of international business and public policy on a macro level.
 The curriculum also allows students flexibility to choose from one of the available business majors and work with a designated academic advisor to tailor course selection to their individual strengths and interests.
-Students apply in the fall of their sophomore year.
+Students apply in the spring of their sophomore year.

 Program Elements